3 Day Classic Riding and Sightseeing Adventure

 Overnight: North Antrim Coast

 Our driver will pick you up at your accommodation and take you to our stables.
-On arrival Mr. McKinley, members of the Bespoke Equestrian Ireland (BEI) team and “Sheba” the farm collie dog, will greet you with a warm, genuine welcome before heading to the barn for a stable tour and to meet the team of horses (if you wish, you can assist with grooming and tacking)
+On arrival Mr. McKinley and members of the Bespoke Equestrian Ireland (BEI) team will greet you with a warm, genuine welcome before heading to the barn for a stable tour and to meet the team of horses.

 We will be riding past the old peat banks that were once the traditional source of fuel in Ireland for generations and can stop and do some peat cutting with the old traditional peat spades and get a few photographs before making our way back to the stables.